thought-driven/bummr/README.md

 (https://gist.github.com/lpender/f6b55e7f3649db3b6df5), to protect against brittle tests and false positives.

+By default, bummr will assume your base branch is named `master`.
+If you would like to designate a different base branch, you can set the `BASE_BRANCH` environment variable: `export BASE_BRANCH='develop'

 ## Usage:

 Using bummr can take anywhere from a few minutes to several hours, depending on the number of outdated gems you have and the number of tests in your test suite.

+For the purpose of these instructions, we are assuming that your base branch is `master`.
+If you would like to specify a different base branch, see the instructions in the Installation section of this README.

-- After installing, create a new, clean branch off of master.
+- After installing, create a new, clean branch off of your `master` branch.
 - Run `bummr update`.
 This may take some time.
 - `Bummr` will give you the opportunity to interactively rebase your branch before running the tests.
 Delete any commits for gems which you don't want